fkztw/blog/content/posts/make-one-github-actions-workflow-trigger-another-github-actions-workflow.md

 - Create a GitHub Personal Access Token with `repo` permissons at <https://github.com/settings/tokens>
 - Copy that access token and paste it in the `Secrets - Settings` page of the target repo with the name `MY_GITHUB_TOKEN`
     - You can name the Secret with a different name.
-Just maek sure you write the name right later.
+Just make sure you type the name right later.
     - CAUTION: You cannot name your Secret starts with `GITHUB_` [because its preserve for GitHub Actions internal usage](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#naming-your-secrets).
     - Every GitHub Actions workflow has `GITHUB_TOKEN` in default.
-- In the `yml` file of the workflow you want to trigger another workflow, you have to write these line in the **CHECKOUT** step:
+- In the `yml` file of the workflow you want to trigger another workflow, you have to write these lines in the **CHECKOUT** step:

 ```
     - name: Check out repo